 - Catering is one of those businesses that don’t need much marketing or advertising.
 In fact, you rarely see caterers advertise their services.
 This is because they always have a steady flow of clients through referrals and word of mouth marketing done by satisfied customers.

-How to Start a Catering Business from Home – Sample Business Plan Template
+How to Start a Catering Business from Home With No Money – Sample Business Plan Template

 To get started in the catering business, you need to first decide if this business is for you.
 As expected of all business, offering catering services is a business that requires passion; you need to love the job in other to reap the profits.